-As part of our testing described above, we also ensured revenue was recognised in the correct period and that the recognition criteria of IFRS 15 had been appropriately applied.
-In addition, we performed risk-based target testing of journals posted to revenue which did not follow the expected posting pattern, as this could be indicative of fraud or error.
-For those journals identified, we understood the nature of the journal and agreed the appropriateness of the journal with reference to supporting documentation.
+- Obtained an understanding and performed walkthroughs of key controls associated with each of the revenue streams, to evaluate that these controls are appropriately designed and implemented; - For relevant controls to the Group, we have tested their operating effectiveness; - Ensured that revenue was recognized in the correct period and that the recognition criteria of IFRS 15 had been appropriately applied; and - In addition, we performed risk-based target testing of journals posted revenue which did not follow the expected posting pattern, as this could be indicative of fraud or error.
+For those journals identified we understood the nature of the journal and agreed the appropriateness of the journal with reference to supporting documentation.